Dental Implants FAQs > Treatment Timeline

 - DO NOT eat any foods that you can’t cut with the side of your fork.
 Due to the sensitivity of your gums, eating anything too hard can cause pain and/or complications from chewing.

--A mouth rinse of half a teaspoon of salt, half a teaspoon of baking soda, and eight ounces of water held in your mouth for two to three minutes every hour may help make your mouth more comfortable.
+- Use a mouth rinse of half a teaspoon of salt, half a teaspoon of baking soda, and eight ounces of water held in your mouth for two to three minutes every hour to help your mouth feel more comfortable.

 Please make sure to get in contact with your prosthodontist/dentist if you experience any of the following: